mattermost-community/mattermost-app-zendesk/README.md

 Note, the access token is only used to read ticket information when a subcription is triggered.
 This token will not post on behalf of the user.

-1. `/zendesk setup-target` - This command will set up a Zendesk target pointing to your Mattermost instance (it only needs to be run once).
+1. `/zendesk setup-webhook` - This command will set up a Zendesk webhook pointing to your Mattermost instance (it only needs to be run once).
 1. The command also saves the access_token of the acting user for subscriptions functionality.
-1. An ephemeral post will confirm that a target was created and that subscriptions functionality has been configured.
+1. An ephemeral post will confirm that a webhook was created and that subscriptions functionality has been configured.

 ## Notification management